Chart Color Schemes

 Sunshine Bay faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 16.5%, significantly lower than the NSW average of 32.2%.
 This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 10.8%, followed by postgraduate qualifications (3.1%) and graduate diplomas (2.6%).
-Vocational credentials are prominent, with 43.2% of residents aged 15+ holding them - advanced diplomas account for 11.8% and certificates for 31.4%.
+Bachelor degrees are the most common at 10.8%, followed by postgraduate qualifications (3.1%) and graduate diplomas (2.6%).
+Trade and technical skills are prominent, with 43.2% of residents aged 15+ holding vocational credentials – advanced diplomas (11.8%) and certificates (31.4%).

-A substantial 21.5% of the population is actively pursuing formal education, including 7.7% in primary education, 5.9% in secondary education, and 2.5% in tertiary education.
+A total of 21.5% of the population is actively pursuing formal education, including 7.7% in primary education, 5.9% in secondary education, and 2.5% in tertiary education.

 Frequently Asked Questions - Education